LiberisLabs/DogStatsD.Interceptors/README.md

 ## Getting Started

-DogStatsD.Interceptors is split in to 2 packages, `DogStatsD.Interceptors` and `DogStatsD.Interceptors.Annotations`. `DogStatsD.Interceptors` is the core implemtation while `DogStatsD.Interceptors.Annotations` containing only Attributes which act as method markers.
+DogStatsD.Interceptors is split in to 2 packages, `DogStatsD.Interceptors` and `DogStatsD.Interceptors.Annotations`. `DogStatsD.Interceptors` is the core implementation while `DogStatsD.Interceptors.Annotations` contains only Attributes which act as method markers.

 DogStatsD.Interceptors can be installed via the package manager console by executing the following commandlet: